 What makes this deal particularly significant is the "updated and stringent technology safeguards" that Microsoft had to implement to secure approval.
 The company hasn't detailed these safeguards publicly, but they likely involve strict monitoring of chip usage and guarantees that the technology won't be diverted to restricted entities or countries.

 Microsoft plans to use these GPUs to provide access to advanced AI models from OpenAI, Anthropic, open-source providers, and Microsoft's own AI systems.
-This positions the company as a one-stop shop for enterprise AI in the UAE, potentially giving it a significant advantage over competitors like Web Services and Cloud in the region.
+This positions the company as a one-stop shop for enterprise AI in the UAE, potentially giving it a significant advantage over competitors like Amazon Web Services and Google Cloud in the region.